Camden Lock: Physical layout

+The towpath is on the northern bank of the canal at this point, and is carried over the entrance to a dock which formed part of Camden Goods Depot by a cast iron single span bridge with stone capped abutments.
+It was constructed by J Deeley and Co, of Newport in Monmouthshire between 1848 and 1856.
+The granite setts which form the approach ramps were taken up and relaid in 1978.

 History

-Regent's Canal was authorised by an Act of Parliament obtained on 13 July 1812, for a canal from Paddington to Limehouse.
+Regent's Canal was authorised by an act of Parliament, the Regent's Canal Act 1812 (52 Geo.
+3. c. cxcv), obtained on 13 July 1812, for a canal from Paddington to Limehouse.
 When the directors first met, they had decided that all locks would be paired, so that some of the water from a lock emptying could be used to fill the adjacent chamber.
 Water saving was an important factor, as they knew that water supply would be problematic.
 Colonel William Congreve, a military engineer who was later knighted, proposed the use of hydropneumatic boat lifts instead of locks.
 Various designs of a similar nature had been tried in the early 19th century, notably at Mells on the Dorset and Somerset Canal and at Tardebigge on the Worcester and Birmingham Canal, but none had proved successful.
 Congreve's design used two water-filled caissons, which were moved up and down by hand, assisted by compressed air trapped beneath the tanks.
 With no working examples of such lifts, the directors were understandably cautious, but following an engineer's report, decided that Maudslay & Co should build a prototype at Camden Town.
 There were a number of technical problems, with the canal company blaming Maudslays for poor design, and Maudslays blaming the canal company for changing the original design and failing to maintain the structure.
 Congreve's claim that it could be operated in just three minutes was never proved, and in 1818, the directors decided to cut their losses, and reverted to using paired locks.
 The lift was sold at auction in November 1819, and the 13 lots raised just £404.